-The atto3DR double rotation module provides access to the full magnetic field (e.g. 9 T) in all directions relative to the sample surface.
-Thus, instead of rotating the magnetic field, the sample can be arbitrarily oriented with respect to a fixed external magnetic field vector.
-Featuring an eucentric rotation (i.e. the two axes of rotation intersect in the center of sample, which is fixed in space), this makes available a much larger phase space as compared to conventional vector magnets, where the field vector is rotated instead.
-The reason is that split coil configurations generally do not achieve such high field values, despite being significantly more expensive.
-The module comes fully wired and equipped with a convenient leadless ceramic chip carrier (LCCC) socket with 20 contacts, making sample exchange a quick and easy task.
+The atto3DR double rotation module provides access to full magnetic field (e.g. 9 T) in all directions relative to the sample surface.
+This is a feature which is unheard of even with significantly more expensive 2D/3D vector magnet setups, simply because split coil configurations do not achieve such high field values.
+The module comes fully wired and equipped with a convenient leadless ceramic chip carrier (LCCC) socket with 20 contacts, which makes sample exchange a quick and

-All parts are non-magnetic, and it is compatible with all attoCRYO setups with a 2” sample space and exchange gas cooling – whether it is a dry or a liquid setup.
+easy task.
+All parts are non-magnetic, and are compatible with all attoCRYO setups with a 2” sample space and exchange gas cooling – whether it is a dry or a liquid setup.
 The atto3DR allows for rotation around a horizontally fixed axis, and an additional in-plane axis.
-This enables a ±90° tilt between sample surface and field, as well as another ±90° of in-plane rotation.
-Thus, any relative orientation between sample and field is accessible.
+This allows for a ±90° tilt between sample surface and field, as well as another ±90° of in-plane rotation.
+Any relative orientation between sample and field is accessible.

 Fields of Application